jguadagno/jguadagno.github.io/_posts/2009-09-08-add-an-ical-feed-to-sitefinity.md

 iCal feed for Sitefinity [CalendarHandler_2](/assets/downloads/CalendarHandler_2.zip)

-I’ve made a few changes since the last release to include some bug fixes.
+I've made a few changes since the last release to include some bug fixes.

 * Added Google and Outlook friendly fields in the feed file to describe the iCalendar file as well as the publisher.
 * Added code to the `Location` and `Description` fields to keep them at 75 characters or less to comply with the iCal specifications.